mweppler/mweppler.github.com/_posts/2013-08-14-implementing-a-linked-list-in-ruby.md

 => nil
 {% endhighlight %}

-You should see _node_ followed `->` followed by another _node_.
+You should see _node_ followed by `->` followed by another _node_.
 Great so we have a linked list in Ruby.
 Now what?
 Well I actually was working on a code challenge where I had to reverse a linked list in Ruby.
 Honestly, I had a hard time with this.
 So much so that I started tearing tiny pieces of paper, labeling them and organizing them to figure out an algorithm.

 ![Paper Data Structures](/img/for-posts/implementing-a-linked-list-in-ruby/paper-data-structures.jpg "Paper Data Structures")